 Bringing a Claim

 If you feel you have been discriminated against, you can bring a claim to an Employment Tribunal.
-Claims must be brought within three months (less one day) of the act complained of.
+Claims must be brought within three months (less one day) of the act complained of subject to any extension of time granted by correct use of ACAS Early Conciliation.

-Where discrimination has occurred over a period of time then the claim must be brought within three months (less one day) of the last act in a series of acts.
+Where discrimination has occurred over a period of time then the claim must be brought within three months (less one day) of the last act in a series of interconnected, linked acts subject to any extension of time granted by correct use of ACAS Early Conciliation.

 It’s important in most cases for Claimants to submit a written grievance to their employer complaining of the discrimination.
 A failure to do so could result in any compensation being reduced by up to 25%.